 Save money on food

 Stop getting your morning drink fix from Starbucks (those $5 coffees add up fast) and instead treat yourself to something special at home.
-Learn how to make your own cold brew, or iced chai latte, or my favorite, the iced caramel macchiato!
+Learn how to make your own cold brew, or instant iced coffee or my favorite, the iced caramel macchiato!

 Another way to cut costs is to go meatless once a week.
 Meats are so often what cost the most in a meal, so serving up beans and rice or cheese enchiladas can really slash your grocery budget.